Dellen Millard and Mark Smich: Conviction of Matthew Ward-Jackson

 On 12 January 2018, Matthew Ward-Jackson (born 1987), an acquaintance of Millard, was sentenced to eleven years of imprisonment after pleading guilty to nine charges relating to gun possession and trafficking.
 Among the charges were the sale of a .32 calibre Smith & Wesson revolver to Millard that he used to kill his father and the sale of a Walther PPK that was used in the murder of Bosma.
 As Ward-Jackson was already incarcerated for a different conviction at the time of the new sentence, credits were applied to his sentence and his final additional sentence was three years, seven months and two weeks.

 Aftermath and appeals

-In 2021, Milliard was involved in a fight at Millhaven Institution, in which he restrained a man while another inmate stabbed him.
-The victim survived, and Milliard and the other man were charged with assault causing bodily harm and weapons possession.
-His co-accused pled guilty, but Milliard pled not guilty.
+In 2021, Millard was involved in a fight at Millhaven Institution, in which he restrained a man while another inmate stabbed him.
+The victim survived, and Millard and the other man were charged with assault causing bodily harm and weapons possession.
+His co-accused pled guilty, but Millard pled not guilty.
 His weapons charge was dropped for lack of evidence, but he was convicted of the assault charge in March 2023.